cicl2018/HateEvalTeam/README.md

     April 20 2019: Camera ready submissions due
     Summer 2019: SemEval 2019

- <b> Resources </b>
- Also we upload the papers or link of the websites that we think we can use during the development phase.

  <b> Important Questions </b>
     <li> What type of model(s) weare using? </li>
     <li> What features we are using? </li>
     <li> Are there any classifier combination, if so how? </li>
     <li> Are any external resources (unlabeled data, embeddings, dictionaries, ...) using?</li>
     <li> Any unique method/trick?</li>

+ <b> Notes </b>
+ In this repository we are going to upload all data files and share all codes that we develope.</br> Also we upload the papers or  link of the websites that we think we can use during the development phase.